All rights Reserved © Come to Portugal 2011-2014

-Like many towns in Portugal, the earthquake of 1755 destroyed much of the City and little was done to rebuild it for nearly 100 years, until its waterways again began to see imports and exports, it became a city in 1924 and has not looked back since becoming one of the Algarve’s most loved cities for tourist
+Like many towns in Portugal, the earthquake of 1755 destroyed much of the city and little was done to rebuild for almost 100 years.
+The waterways soon began to regain imports and exports.
+In 1924 it became a city and has not looked back since becoming one of the Algarve’s most loved cities for tourist.

-The cities streets are full of plenty to see in the centre , this is a garden square well shaded for those hot summer days and with the large building nearby the birth place of Manuel Teixeira Gnome, and surrounded by plenty of bars and cafes this makes good resting place for a coffee.
-With the large nearby fountain giving a cooling affect,
+The city’s streets are full with plenty to see; in the centre is Largo 1 Dezembro, a paved garden square.
+Well shaded for those hot summer days the large building nearby is the birth place of Manuel Teixeira Gome, the 7th president of Portugal and renowned writer.
+The square is surrounded by plenty of bars and cafes making a good resting place for coffee.
+With the large nearby fountain giving a cooling affect.

-You will find some pasteurise with an amazing choice of cakes and pastries whilst touring these back streets it is well worth looking up to see the ornate ironwork balconies and stoneware urns that sit on the parapet walls and there hand painted tiled facades.
-On the edge of the town is the large municipal market place that is open every day for fresh fish, meats and fruit/veg
+Whilst touring backstreets its worth looking up to see the ornate ironwork balconies and stoneware urns that sit on the parapet walls and hand painted tiled facades.
+On the edge of the town is the large municipal indoor market, open every day for fresh fish and daily produce.

-.if you want to try the local cuisine but not wanting to eat in a restaurant you will find many sell take away this is popular with office workers and ranges from pasta dishes to suckling roasted pig and sold normally by weight.
+If wanting to try local cuisine without eating in a restaurant you will find many sell take away.
+Popular with office workers and range from pasta dishes to suckling roasted pig, normally sold by weight.

-Powerboating The Portimão coastline has also been host to the sport of power boating.
-The Portuguese Grand Prix of the Sea run by Powerboat P1 as part of its international championship is also held in Portimão.
+Powerboating Portimao coastline has also been hosted the sport of power boating.
+The Portuguese Grand Prix of the Sea run by Powerboat P1 as part of its international championships.

 Motorsport Inland near Portimao is the Autodromo International do Algarve.
 A race and test circuit officially recognized for the highest categories both for cars and motorcycles.